-A big part of why I wanted to become a post natal doula, was because my own journey to becoming a mother was affected by breast cancer.
+I wanted to become a post natal doula, because my own journey to becoming a mother and adjusting to motherhood was affected by breast cancer.

-After having one diagnosis before my daughter was born and then one eighteen months later, I had a front row seat experiencing the shortage of specialist support for new mothers in this area.
+After having one diagnosis before my daughter was born and then one eighteen months later, and then another when my daughter was 3, I had a front row seat experiencing the shortage of specialist support for new mothers in this area.
 Since then I have felt passionately about raising awareness for families and women facing the challenge of having a new born, as well as health implications that can impact so many areas of caring for a newborn.

 It meant I had to wear a prosthetic in my bra.

-It meant my anxieties around hormonal changes were crazy high.
+It meant my anxieties around hormonal changes were sky high.